-This new course provides a unique mix of multimedia and interaction design processes, design of 3D virtual reality and animation media, AV media and effects, and intelligent media combined with real and virtual studio and on-location multimedia creation.
-It not only focuses on the creative art and design aspects of digital media, but also on the theory and practice of the technical tools and techniques required for creating intelligent, interactive real and virtual reality media through the development of design and technology knowledge, understanding and skills.
+This new course provides a unique mix of multimedia and interaction design processes, design of 3D virtual reality and animation media, AV media and effects, and 3D media combined with real and virtual studio and on-location multimedia creation.
+It not only focuses on the creative art and design aspects of digital media, but also on the theory and practice of the technical tools and techniques required for creating 3D, interactive real and virtual reality media through the development of design and technology knowledge, understanding and skills.

-The Master of Science programme in Multimedia Design and Virtual Reality Technologies aims to develop a thorough knowledge of the design principles and techniques required for the design of combined real and virtual interactive and intelligent multimedia and an appreciation of the current research directions and opportunities that are available in this field of research.
+The Master of Science programme in Multimedia Design and Virtual Reality Technologies aims to develop a thorough knowledge of the design principles and techniques required for the design of combined real and virtual interactive and 3D multimedia and an appreciation of the current research directions and opportunities that are available in this field of research.

 Specific aims of this programme are to:

 The course is delivered through a mix of lectures, workshops, self-study and individual and group project work.
 In lectures key concepts and ideas are introduced, definitions are stated, results and techniques are explained, and immediate queries are discussed.
 Workshops and projects are used to foster practical engagement with the taught material.

 The dissertation plays a key role in deepening understanding, in developing research and literature review skills, and in applying knowledge and skills gained in the programme to plan, execute, and evaluate a significant investigation into a current problem area related to the design of multimedia artefacts.

 The aim of this module is to cover advanced 3D and associated technologies including generative 3D modeling, real-time graphics, stereoscopy, animation and human movement and machine acquisition techniques.
 Complex forms will be visualised, simulated and tested on screen.
 The module will also explore the latest developments in rapid prototyping virtual reality and other forms of visualisation.